gc3pie/gc3pie/docs/contributors/contributing.rst

 * use English nouns to name variables and classes; use verbs to name object methods.

-* use 4 spaces to indent code; never use TABs.
+* use 4 spaces to indent code; never use TAB characters.

 * use lowercase letters for method and variable names; use underscores ``_`` to separate words in multi-word identifiers (e.g.,